Flux Chamber¶

 }

-The date/time column has been updated to produce an Excel-compatible format.
-As such, it now opens and displays as #####, requiring the 1st column to be expanded to show the text.
+The date/time column uses an Excel-compatible format.
+As such, it now opens and displays as #####, requiring the 1st column to be expanded to show the value.

-An example of the terminal output (when debugging mode is on) and the corresponding CSV file is provided below:
+An example of the terminal output (when debug mode is on) and the corresponding CSV file is provided below: